tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step6.md

 8. Click a new trace and zoom in on the `postgres.query` span below the **discounts.status */discounts***.
 Notice that this is only one span now. <p> ![fixedquery](fixapp/assets/fixedquery.gif)

 As you've seen in this activity, Datadog APM enables you to investigate and diagnose a variety of issues that affect performance of services and endpoints in your applications.

-### Assessment

-Click `grademe`{{execute}} to receive a grade for this activity.